 THE PERPETUAL METHOD

 Under the perpetual inventory method, a business continually updates its inventory records.
-A perpetual inventory system has the advantages of both providing up-to-date inventory balance information and requiring a reduced level of physical inventory counts.
-Plus, it saves the company time and money by lowering inventory costs and reducing manpower needed to run the business.
+A perpetual inventory system has the advantages of both providing up-to-date inventory balance information and requiring a reduced physical inventory level.
+Plus, it saves the company time and money by lowering inventory cost, optimizing inventory tracking, and reducing manpower needed to run the business.

 One deciding factor for choosing a perpetual method is the level of technology available.
-If the company has the ability to record transactions in real time using the following tools, then the perpetual system may be the better option:
+If the company has the ability to record transactions in real time using the following tools for accurate inventory forecasting, then the perpetual system may be the better option:

-Fishbowl is one of the best tools for managing your inventory, especially if you prefer the perpetual inventory method.
+Fishbowl is one of the best tools for managing your inventory or stock level, especially if you prefer the perpetual inventory method.

 There are two main types of inventory management:

 - Periodic Method – Inventory records get updated manually on a scheduled basis.

 - Perpetual Method – Inventory records get updated in real time via barcode scanning and other automated means.